 To be judged 80 percent on the rider's position, use of aids and cues, and control of the equine, and 20 percent on personal appointments and tack.
 Walk, trot, and canter both ways of the ring.
 May be required to back, mount, dismount, ride without stirrups, etc.

-- 9H--Beginner.
+9H--Beginner.
+11H--Member 14 years and over.

-- 10H--Member 13 years old and under.
+10H--Member 13 years old and under.
+12H--Walk/Trot.

-- 11H--Member 14 years and over.

-- 12H--Walk/Trot.

 BRIDLE PATH HACK